Korea Customs Service Releases Preliminary Trade Figures for December 1?20

-Exports for December 1-20 reached 43 billion dollars, driven by strong performance in semiconductors, one of Korea's key export items.
-With only 16.9 billion dollars left to reach this year's annual target of 700 billion dollars, experts believe that achieving the goal is within reach.
+Exports for December 1-20 reached $43 billion, driven by strong performance in semiconductors, one of Korea's main export items.
+With only $16.9 billion remaining to achieve this year's annual target of $700 billion, it is considered highly likely that the goal will be met.

-According to the Korea Customs Service on December 22, export value for December 1-20 was 43 billion dollars, up 6.8% from the same period last year.
-The export growth trend that began in June of this year has continued for seven consecutive months through December.
+According to the Korea Customs Service on December 22, exports from December 1 to 20 amounted to $43 billion, a 6.8% increase compared to the same period last year.
+The export growth trend, which began in June this year, has continued for seven consecutive months through December.

 Export vehicles and containers are waiting to be loaded at Pyeongtaek Port, Gyeonggi Province.
 Photo by Reporter

-The government’s annual export target of 700 billion dollars, set at the beginning of the year, also appears attainable.
-As of December 20, the cumulative export value for this year stands at 683.146 billion dollars, leaving only 16.854 billion dollars to reach the 700 billion dollar mark.
-From December 21-31 last year, exports amounted to 21.1 billion dollars.
-If last year's level is maintained, exports will exceed 700 billion dollars by more than 4.2 billion dollars.
+The government’s annual export target of $700 billion, set at the beginning of the year, also appears within reach.
+As of December 20, cumulative exports for the year totaled $683.146 billion, leaving only $16.854 billion needed to hit the $700 billion mark.
+Exports from December 21 to 31 last year were $21.1 billion.
+If last year’s level is maintained, this year’s exports will exceed the target by more than $4.2 billion.

-With exports exceeding imports, the trade balance for December 1-20 recorded a surplus of 3.8 billion dollars.
-Including this, the cumulative trade surplus from January 1 to December 20 this year reached 69.661 billion dollars.
+As exports exceeded imports, the trade balance for December 1-20 recorded a surplus of $3.8 billion.
+Including this, the cumulative trade surplus from January 1 to December 20 this year reached $69.661 billion.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.